Wirecloud/wirecloud/docs/source/admin.rst

 If you want to create a user protected with password you should use the -P option.

 We also have to permit connections to the database from the local computer.
-To do so, edit /etc/postgresql/X.X/main/pg_hba.conf and add the following line (not at the end):
+To do so, edit /etc/postgresql/X.X/main/pg_hba.conf and add the following lines as the firsts rules:

 .. code-block:: bash